 After repairing generic USB Hub Driver in Windows, it is more likely you'll lose data from the USB drives.
 If you've lost your data during the process, the best thing is to stay calm, because you can get all your data back.

-And the best way to recover lost data is by getting the right data recovery tool that guarantees recovery of usable data.
+And the best way to recover lost data is by getting the right data recovery tool that guarantees the recovery of usable data.

 Out there, there is a plethora of data recovery software.
 Some deliver results, some don't.
 But let's focus on only what's working.

-With over 5 million satisfied users worldwide, Recoverit data recovery tool has global trust to retrieve nearly all data loss scenarios.
+With over 5 million satisfied users worldwide, Recoverit data recovery tool has a global trust to retrieve nearly all data loss scenarios.

 Download and install Recoverit tool on your PC and select a USB from the USB hub you desire to recover.